Required Tools and Supplies:

 7. Inspect the O-ring on the plug, and replace if necessary.

 8. Fill the chaincase through the fill plug hole until fluid reaches the bottom threads and begins to spill out.
 The chaincase capacity is 10.5 ounces (310 mL).
+The chaincase lubricant is part number 2873105 for one quart or part number 2873106 for one gallon.

 9. Reinstall the fill plug.
 Torque to 48 in-lbs (6 Nm).